zerebubuth/openstreetmap-cgimap/contrib/sjparser/Readme.md

 [//]: # (end nodoc)
 ## Concepts <a name="concepts"></a>

 Expected json structure is specified as constructor arguments of `SJParser::Parser` and entities parsers.

-Membersof `SJParser::Object`, `SJParser::SCustomObject`, `SJParser::SAutoObject`, `SJParser::Union` and `SJParser::SUnion` are mandatory.
+Membersof `SJParser::Object`, `SJParser::SCustomObject` and `SJParser::SAutoObject` are mandatory.
 You can pass `SJParser::Presence::Optional` to a `SJParser::Member` constructor to make the member optional.

 Members of  `` in a standalone mode with a default value are not mandatory, even empty object would be successfully parsed.

 If you call `get()` or `pop()` on a parser of an entity, that was not present in the parsed object, exception will be thrown.
 You can check if member was parsed with method `isSet()`.
 So, for your mandatory members you can just use `get()` or `pop()`, and for optional you can do checks with `isSet()` first.

 For the `SJParser::Object` parsers there are two methods for accessing the members parsers:
  - `parser<n>()` - Returns a refecence to the n-th member parser;
- - `get<n>()` - If the n-th member stores parsed value (is  a `SJParser::Value`, `SJParser::SAutoObject`, `SJParser::SCustomObject`, `SJParser::SUnion` or `SJParser::SArray`), then a reference to a parsed value will be returned (or, if the entity was not present in the json - an exception will be thrown).
+ - `get<n>()` - If the n-th member stores parsed value (is  a `SJParser::Value`, `SJParser::SAutoObject`, `SJParser::SCustomObject` or `SJParser::SArray`), then a reference to a parsed value will be returned (or, if the entity was not present in the json - an exception will be thrown).
 Otherwise, a reference to the member parser will be returned;
- - `pop<n>()` - If the n-th member stores parsed value (is  a `SJParser::Value`, `SJParser::SAutoObject`, `SJPArser::SCustomObject`, `SJParser::SUnion` or `SJParser::SArray`), then an rvalue reference to a parsed value will be returned (or, if the entity was not present in the json - an exception will be thrown).
+ - `pop<n>()` - If the n-th member stores parsed value (is  a `SJParser::Value`, `SJParser::SAutoObject`, `SJPArser::SCustomObject` or `SJParser::SArray`), then an rvalue reference to a parsed value will be returned (or, if the entity was not present in the json - an exception will be thrown).
 Otherwise, this method is not defined;